A. P. Patro: Minister of public works and education

 In August 1921, the First communal Government Order (G.O.
 No.613[31]), introducing reservations in the Madras Presidency, was passed.
 This G.O. had its impact mainly in the field of education.
 In 1923, the government passed a second order decreeing that endowments to universities would be cut if they did not permit the admission of scheduled castes.
 The admission procedure in the universities were also heavily altered removing the necessity of a knowledge of Sanskrit for admission to medical colleges.

-Patro patronized and promoted Telugu during his tenure as the Minister of Public Works and Education.
+Patro patronised and promoted Telugu during his tenure as the Minister of Public Works and Education.
 On 12 October 1925, Patro inaugurated the Loyola College in Chennai.

 Later political activism

 Patro was an active leader in the Justice Party even after the end of his ministry.
 In the late 1920s, when two separate factions the Ministerialists and Constitutionalists evolved in the Justice Party, Patro supported the policies and objectives of the Ministerialists.
-In 1929, a resolution was passed by the Ministerialists recommending the removal of restrictions on Brahmins joining the organization.
+In 1929, a resolution was passed by the Ministerialists recommending the removal of restrictions on Brahmins joining the organisation.
 The Executive Committee of the party drafted a resolution to this effect and placed it before the Eleventh Confederation of the party at Nellore, for approval.
 This was followed by an eloquent speech by the President, P. Munuswamy Naidu.
 Patro supported the resolution and introduced the following amendment to it:

 The motion was however defeated by the orthodox sections of the Justice Party.
 In 1928, Patro led the Madras Legislative Council committee that welcomed the Simon Commission and submitted a memorandum seeking dominion status for India and more autonomy for the provinces.

 In the early 1930s, as the movement for a separate province of Odisha gained momentum, Patro actively supported the movement and worked for the unification of the Oriya speaking northern districts of the Presidency with the new province.

 In 1935, Patro resigned his membership of the Madras Legislative Council when the Ganjam district and parts of Vizagapatam district were officially transferred to Odisha.